reun100e/DNA/docs/docs/DIIMUN/diimun.md

 # Doctors Integrated International Model United Nations

-**Welcome to DIIMUN!** This unique Model United Nations experience is designed specifically for medical professionals and students who aspire to learn diplomacy and international health policy.
+**DIIMUN** is a unique Model United Nations experience designed specifically for medical professionals and students who aspire to learn diplomacy and international health policy.

 ## About DIIMUN
 DIIMUN (Doctors Integrated International Model United Nations) offers a one-of-a-kind experience in global healthcare diplomacy.
 This event provides an opportunity to develop essential skills in leadership, negotiation, and public speaking — skills that are crucial in addressing and solving complex healthcare issues on a global scale.